hequ/typescript-dockerfile/README.md

 1. copy your application source files into src/ and test files to test/
 2. make sure you have listed all the required dependencies in the package.json
-3. make index.ts your application entrypoint
+3. make src/index.ts your application entrypoint

 Running `make` will produce a working container, and you can run it locally by running `make run`.